 The engineers of the Marine Engineering Bureau office developed the Concept PV300VD ship, the first of which should be completed within three years.
 The project belongs to the Saint Petersburg team of Marine Engineering Bureau SPb, which has been working in Russia for 16 years.
 Their other branch is in Odessa.
 Such ships were not generally built in the old Soviet Union.

-The last built in the USSR, two river cruise ships, the Soviet Union and the Lenin, were built at the Gorky plant in 1959-60.
-Then, as with its ocean ships, the Soviet Union bought foreign-built river cruise ships, until about 1989-1990.
+The last built in USSR river cruise ships (Soviet Union and MS Lenin) were built at the Gorky plant in 1959-60.
+Then, as with its ocean ships, the Soviet Union bought foreign-built river ships, until 1990.

 However, they were not entirely foreign as they were built to Soviet order and developed specifically for operation by Russia in Russian conditions.
 These vessels were were mainly built in East Germany, Czechoslovakia, and Austria.